An extended MMP algorithm: wavefront and cut-locus on a convex polyhedron: Main algorithm

 \subsubsection{Swap event}

-At a swap event, let $A, B$ be the neighboring arcs jointed by a ridge point which hits an edge (Figure \ref{swap}).
-Then, one of them has already been propagated, say it $A$; just before the event, $A'$ is jointed with $B$ and the extent of $A'$ is empty.
+At a swap event, let $A, B$ be the neighboring arcs joined by a ridge point which hits an edge (Figure \ref{swap_event}).
+Then, one of them has already been propagated, say it $A$; just before the event, $A'$ is joined with $B$ and the extent of $A'$ is empty.
 Just after the event, $A'$ disappears and an arc $B'$ newly arises.
 Namely, arcs $A'$ and $B'$ are swapped.
 The manipulation on enriched intervals is as follows: